jclune/zeus/README.md

 # Zeus
 ### An intracompany thunderstorm of ideas
-Idea sharing is that is too slow and too dependent on verbal communication skills.
-Meetings slow down decisions to build or not build an idea.
-Zeus solves this by providing an idea sharing platform, where coworkers can vote up your idea, comment, or branch from it.
-Producers set voting criteria and idea deadlines, which determines a yes or no decsion for each idea.
+Idea sharing is too slow and too dependent on verbal communication skills.
+Meeting schedule conflicts slow down the decision to build or not build an idea.
+Zeus is the idea sharing platform that solves this.
+You share an idea on Zeus, and coworkers can vote up your idea, comment on it, or branch from it.
+Producers set voting criteria and idea deadlines, so every decision will reach yes or no decision.
 Why?
 Because everyone deserves a thunderbolt!

 ### About the source code
 The project was seeded by meanjs.org which has great documentation below.
 Make sure to add new CRUD modules with the yo generator "yo meanjs:crud-module module-name"